 Kelly Lang '18

 I am an elementary education major with a minor in mathematics.
 I believe that education is the key to making a difference in the world, so why not start with the Pace Community?
 I am a peer educator because I want to be an activist for topics that are taboo to discuss, like sexual assault.
 I also want to be a resource for students who need it.
-My campus activities are Gamma Sigma Sigma National Service Sorority, Student Government Association, Lambda Sigma Honor Society, and Future Educators Association.
+My campus activities are Gamma Sigma Sigma National Service Sorority, Student Government Association, Lambda Sigma Honor Society, Future Educators Association and 2017 Jefferson Award recipient.
 I also love to travel because it gives me a chance to explore different points of view and cultures.

 Sydney Lecker '18